frc2204/ramdocs/docs/handbook.md

 ### Awards

+- Regional Finalist at the 2024 Sacramento Regional
-- 2023 Creativity Award for our flexible 3D Printed Robot Claw
+- Creativity Award at the 2023 Sacramento Regional for our flexible 3D Printed Robot Claw
-- 2020 Woodie Flowers Mentor Award for our mentor, Gary Gin
+- Woodie Flowers Award at the 2020 Sacramento Regional for our mentor, Gary Gin.
+- Inspiration Award at the 2017 China Robotics Competition

 ## Mentors